TIATIP-24-A-a/TIN_SLE_PFI/docs/Documentation.md

 # Project RSA
 We chose RSA encryption algorithm for this project.
 We defined the following requirements:

-- Generate a public and a private key pair using large prime numbers p and q.
-- Using sufficient large prime number to ensure a strong encryption.
-- Implement a random number generator to create a key.
-- Implement a test that to ensure that p and q are prime numbers.
+- Clear structure of the RSA-relevant functions
+- Encryption of plain text
+- Decryption of encrypted text

 # Creation of Algorithm

 ### 07.12.2024 Create Main RSA Functions

-For our next project we chose the RSA enryption algorithm.
+For our next project we chose the RSA encryption algorithm.
 In our first step, we did research to understand what RSA means and how it works.
 We created a test repository as our playground and tested several functions.